 Mulch is also very helpful with watering, it ensures better drainage and keeps the soil moist longer.

-Ninja tip: if you want a sweeter onion, water more steadily.
+SLCG PRO TIP: if you want a sweeter onion, water more steadily.
 Be sure to keep water off of the leaves since this can promote fungal diseases.
 A soaker hose is a perfect option for this.
 Drought onions tend to be a bit pungent so keep this in mind when growing.

-Cover or not to Cover
+Step #8.
+Cover or Not to Cover

 The biggest problem I have had with my onions is bolting.